Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 The Live-In Caregiver Program allows foreign nationals to work in Canada as a caretaker/nannies for children or someone with disabilities in the home.

 The Live-in Caregiver Program is closed to new applicants.
-However, if you are eligible for the Live-in Caregiver Program, you can apply for permanent residence in Canada only if you have at least two years of experience in the field and are already working in the country as an LCP worker.
+However, if you are eligible for the Live-in Caregiver Program, you can make a permanent residence application in Canada (Canada PR) only if you have at least two years of experience in the field and are already working in the country as an LCP worker.

-At IAS, we know that the Canada Caregivers Program is a great opportunity for many of our clients.
-We’re here to help you take advantage of this program and make sure you get through it with as little stress as possible.
+The Canada Caregivers Program is an excellent opportunity for many clients at IAS.
+We’re here to help you take advantage of Caregiver pilot programs and ensure you get through it with as little stress as possible.

 We’ll start by giving you all the information you need about the program.
-We’ll go over what it is, how it works, who qualifies, and what kind of jobs it covers.
-Then we’ll talk about how to apply.
-We can help you figure out which documents are required and how to gather them, including any health documents or other supporting evidence that might be needed.
+We’ll review what it is, how it works, who qualifies, and what jobs it covers.
+Then, we’ll talk about how to apply.
+We can help you determine which documents are required and how to gather them, including any health documents or other supporting evidence that might be needed.

-We’ll also go over what happens after you apply.
-We’ll discuss the wait time for approval, whether or not your application will be denied and why that might happen, and what you can do if it does get denied.
-Finally, we’ll talk about how to keep your caregiver status once it has been approved.
+We’ll also discuss what happens after you apply, including the wait time for approval, whether or not your application will be denied, why that might happen, and what you can do if it does get denied.
+Finally, we’ll discuss how to keep your caregiver status once it has been approved.

 Call us at 0333 305 9375 for immediate help and assistance with your situation.
 We’re here to help you in person, via the phone, or online.